Trading the Bet365 4/1+ Offer

 by Betformulas » Wed Sep 08, 2010 10:33 pm

 Bet365 e-mailed me again today, giving me another Loyalty Bonus of £10.

 I thought some time back that withdrawals from my account had prompted a couple of Loyalty Bonuses.

 After making a withdrawal on Sunday and then another one today, Wednesday, this e-mail turned up almost straight away this afternoon.

 Maybe a coincidence, maybe not, but certainly someyting to bear in mind if you deal with this very generous bookie.

-You may gather from my previous videos that I don’t take many risks with my Betfair Trading.
+You may gather from my previous videos that I don’t take many risks with my trading.